tanin47/javaparser.rs/README.md

 1. `cargo run` in order to run `src/main.rs`
 2. `cargo test` in order to run all tests.
 3. `cargo test -- --nocapture` in order to run all tests with STDOUT

+We have acceptance test in `./tests/syntax/acceptance_test.rs`, which tests the parser against real-world Java files in `./test/fixtures/*.java`.